About system locations

 See Network deployment options for more information about the various deployment scenarios.

-Many external services are configured on a per-location basis, and are used by all Conferencing Nodes in that location.
+Many platform and system services are configured on a per-location basis, and are used by all Conferencing Nodes in that location.

 You must select at least one DNS server and at least one NTP server to be used by all of the Conferencing Nodes in that location.
 This allows you, for example, to assign nodes in a DMZ to a location that uses different DNS and NTP servers to a location containing nodes in a local, internal network.